My passion for personal finance had its beginnings over 20 years ago, when my wife Angie and I were a young married couple.

 Because of this HUGE turnaround in our relationship, I became extremely passionate about teaching others to manage their money well.
 I began reading every personal finance book I could get my hands on.

-Eventually, I felt called to develop my own personal finance course, resulting in the Celebrating Financial Freedom online get out of debt course.
+Eventually, I felt called to develop my own personal finance courses, which include the Celebrating Financial Freedom online get out of debt course, and The Divine Art of Money- 21 Days to Manage Your Money Like a Pro!

 There are literally millions of couples that battle over money every day, just like Angie and I did.
-I hope our story will help you see that you can change your own life for the better.
+I hope our story will help you see that you can change your own life for the better as well.

 You can achieve freedom from the bondage of debt, freedom from money fights that hurt your marriage, and the freedom to live your best life because your money finally makes sense!